ankita397/Blind75_NC/README.md

 1. Two-pointer Pattern (Sorted Array / String)
 Problem types:

-Finding pairs that sum to a target.
+•	Finding pairs that sum to a target.
-Checking if a string is a palindrome.
+•	Checking if a string is a palindrome.
-Merging sorted arrays.
+•	Merging sorted arrays.
-Template:
+•	Template:

-java
-Copy code
 public int[] twoPointerTemplate(int[] arr, int target) {
     Arrays.sort(arr); // Sort if necessary